-Genomic medicine maps the big data in our cells, to diagnose illness and find the right way to treat it.
+Genomic medicine uses the big data in our cells to diagnose illness, and find the right way to treat it.

 In 2013, leading Victorian hospitals, research and academic institutions joined forces to create the Melbourne Genomics Health Alliance.

 We wanted global genomics knowledge to inform individual care for Victorians.

 First, we put genomics to use in real-world clinical care.
 In our studies, clinicians were able to diagnose and cure children who had been sick since birth.
 Some cancer patients got targeted, life-saving treatments.
 Genomics also became a powerful weapon in the fight against COVID-19 and superbugs.

 At the same time, Alliance members laid the foundations for genomic medicine.
 Genomics experts trained clinicians to interpret tests and use them in patient care.
 Health economists proved that genomic testing could save the health system millions each year.
 And bioinformaticians, clinicians and software experts worked together to build a shared system for clinical genomic testing.

 Now it’s time to make genomic medicine a reality for all Victorians.
 We’re working with the Victorian Government to embed genomics in our health system, ensure timely and equitable access to tests, and bring genomics-led investment and jobs to our state.

 In our studies, 19x more patients received an informative result from genomic testing than from usual care.